 It can be arranged if necessary.
 We have several lenders willing to loan money to our new franchisees.
 One of the more beneficial lenders will loan you the required startup capital as a five year lease arrangement which makes your repayments completely tax deductible!

 Getting an SBA loan.

 Most people assume an SBA loan is the way you start a business.
 Firstly, the SBA is part of the government, so you need to do six inches of paperwork to buy a can of Pepsi.
-Second, which people don't realize is that the bank will try and sell you on the SBA loan as its good for them.
+Second, what people don't realize is that the bank will try and sell you on the SBA loan as its good for them.

 However, the SBA does make it possible for you to start a business if you are well qualified.
 The general misconception is that it is the SBA that is loaning you the money which it is not.
-You go to your regukar bank and request an SBA loan.
-That bank of actually loaning you the money but the SBA is guaranteeing part of the loan to reduce the bank's risk.
+You go to your regular bank and request an SBA loan.
+That bank is actually loaning you the money but the SBA is guaranteeing part of the loan to reduce the bank's risk.

 Accessing my IRA or 401k?
 How does that work?

 One of our affiliates will set up your new corporation, and a new retirement account within the new corporation, and then roll over your old retirement account into the new account.
 Then your retirement account purchases stock in the new company as an investment, just as it would purchase stock in GE or Wal-Mart as an investment.
 The money paid to purchase the stock from the new company is then available to the new company for everything from your franchise fee to buying equipment and paying rent.
 We aren't in the business of helping people to access their 401Ks or IRAs, but if you have specific questions about the necessary steps and the process, we can direct you to financial professionals who can answer those questions for you.